-Previously mined areas adjacent to and parts of the current active areas have been rehabilitated to grazing land with areas of native vegetation.
-Due to visibility of parts of the Bloomfield site from outside areas and the proximity of bushland to the west and east and the desire to provide ongoing habitat opportunities for fauna, Bloomfield consider it important to incorporate areas of bushland into its rehabilitation plans.
+Previously mined areas adjacent to and parts of the current active areas have been rehabilitated to grazing land with areas of trees over pasture.
+Due to visibility of parts of the Bloomfield site from outside areas and the proximity of bushland to the west and east and the desire to provide ongoing habitat opportunities for fauna, Bloomfield consider it important to incorporate areas of trees over pasture into its rehabilitation plans and in general accordance with the Project Approval.